 Kroger is the closest store to us, and this deal is only offered in $300 increments, with a max of 4 gift cards per person.
 With the 10% bonus, the $300 gift cards are worth $330.
 So customers can buy gift cards in the following increments: $300 gift card worth $330, $600 worth $660, $900 worth $990, and $1200 worth $1320.

 I bought my first set of gift cards and made $128

 Yesterday, my wife and I went to Kroger to get groceries and I bought 2 $300 gift cards for $600.
 They are worth $660, so I made an immediate $60 in free groceries.
 I also used my Chase Freedom® Visa – $100 Bonus Cash Back, which offers additional cash back on groceries and gas, and 1% on everything else.
 This gave me an additional $18 in cash back which I will receive on my statement.
-The Chase Freedom® MasterCard card is one of the best rewards credit cards and one of the best 0% interest credit cards.
+The Chase Freedom® MasterCard card is featured under both the rewards credit cards and the 0% interest credit cards categories.

 The other $50 came from a $50 sign-up bonus which you get after your first purchase after using the Chase Freedom® MasterCard Note: The $50 sign up bonus has since expired).
 If you wait until you have $200 cash back rewards to redeem your money, you can an additional $50, which will be a $250 check.
 So if I hold off awhile longer I can get more cash back.
 There is no annual fee for the card, which makes this an even better deal!

 Why did I only buy 2 Kroger gift cards?